RRechzEXE/NightLoad/README.md

 NOTE | 4
 Currently, only Turkish is supported.
 Other languages will be added in the future.

+NOTE | 5
+The app is still in BETA, so it is not recommended to download files such as ISO or ZIP!!

 Support | [Telegram Channel](https://t.me/rrechzexegithub)
 Donate | [Buy Me A Coffee](buymeacoffee.com/section)
 Wallpapers | [WallsHunter - Phone Wallpapers](https://t.me/WallsHunterHQ)